 How many of us go about our lives in the place we have lived, without ever appreciating what we have right in front of us?
-Dating can be a great way to fall in love with the place you call home.
+Dating can be a great way to fall in love with the place you call home, and this first date idea is all about tapping into what is all around you.
 Go on a river cruise, an alpaca walking tour, or hit up an art gallery – being a tourist is a fun way to spend a first date!

 We met on an online dating app, we were both into history so we decided to meet in York City Centre and go on an evening ghost walk.
 The walk was great full of fun facts, scary details and some scares!
 The ghost walk was at night in March so it was pretty cold which only added to the spooky nature.

 Going on the Ghost Walk was a great first date-it gave us something to talk about, something to laugh about and a reason to hold hands.
 It was exciting and a lot more fun than the usual dinner and drink.
 The date ended with a kiss and an agreement to meet again, which we did!